thib-s/quadripod_robot/README.md

 code
 ----

-Contains the code to set up and run the robot.
-It is splitten in two parts: the ros nodes in the ros\_node folder, the 	test\_quadri (to be renamed ) contains the code that configure and perform the gait.
-Test\_servo folder contain code to check if the servos are well wired and the joint correctly set.
+Contains the code that runs on the raspberry pi zero.
+The folder catkin\_ws contains the node to run locally on the robot.
+The folder camera\_calibration contains the files to calibrate the camera.
+The folder teleop\_ws contains the nodes to control the robot remotely using a joystick.